GetStream/stream-video-android/README.md

 * Set up the **Coordinator** [local server](https://github.com/GetStream/video).
 * Set up the SFU [local server](https://github.com/GetStream/video-sfu)
-* Clone the [proto repo](https://github.com/GetStream/video-proto) on the same level as both **video** and **video-sfu** repos.
+* Clone the [protobuf repository](https://github.com/GetStream/video-proto) on the same level as both **video** and **video-sfu** repositories.

-It's best to keep all these repos cloned in the same directory/level, as they use each other to set things up.
+It's best to keep all these repositories cloned in the same directory/level, as they use each other to set things up.

 ### Using Emulators